crusher-dev/crusher/README.md

 <hr/>

-[Crusher](https://crusher.dev) is an all in one, faster testing framework, an modern replacement to traditional workflows using cypress, selenium, etc.
+[Crusher](https://crusher.dev) is an all in one, faster testing framework.

-**Create, run and debug tests** with dead simple workflow, use **low-code or code**.
+**Create, run and debug tests** with simple workflow, use **low-code or code**.
-We're reimagining testing to make it simple, fast and robust.
+Making testing to make it simple, fast and robust.

+It's an alternative to cypress, playwright, selenium, etc.